Top Running Tips From The Physios

 Improve core strength

-Join us at the White House for some Pilates: an excellent way to improve core strength & balance.
+Join us at the White House for one of our classes.
+We run a Strength & Conditioning for Runners class on Monday evenings.
+Or why not try Pilates?: an excellent way to improve core strength & balance.
 This will ultimately help your posture while running.

 Build up training steadily: Higher intensity running puts more strain through your leg muscles and joints.
 With increased speed comes increased range of movement in your legs, as well as higher impact.
 Thus stressing your limbs more.
 Repetitions of this can lead to overuse injuries.
 Read the signs.
 Rest, ice & stretch as required.
 It is recommended to increase your training by no more than 10% each week.